 This particular house stands 78 inches high, is 92 inches long and 48 inches wide, with an additional 28-inch-wide porch or deck along the front.
 Instructions and blueprints are included on this site, but a downloadable version is available for a small fee.Continue to 5 of 7 below.

-I'd... venture to guess that this is for experienced DIYers, or extremely talented beginners who catch up easily, interpret directions well, and are creative to boot.
-When your kids outgrow the Jungle Cruise, you can turn it into a man or she-cave.
+This is... probably for experienced DIYers or extremely talented beginners who catch on easily, interpret directions well, and are creative, to boot.
+When your kids outgrow the Jungle Cruise, you can turn it into a man cave or she shed.

 06 of 07

 When you think about it, a treehouse is a playhouse in a—you guessed —it tree.
 Constructing a treehouse is going to be difficult; Popular Mechanics has always been the monthly bible for hard-core DIYers.

 This is not the quickly assembled sheet of plywood wedged into the branches of a tree you might have built with your father or grandfather.
 It takes into account building a platform as a foundation, along with safety, movement of trees, preassembling pieces and framing on the ground instead of... perched precariously on a ladder, one board at a time.
 A well-built treehouse is enticing to children and adults.
 Who knows?
 It might be where your in-laws ask to stay on their next visit.